100% of our MA Art Psychotherapy graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 The Helen Kegie Bursary is aimed at students aiming to study within the subject areas of Social Work, Youth Work or Early Years, who have a permanent postal address with a CF or NP postcode and come from a low-income background.
 See more information about the Helen Kegie Bursary.

 You are eligible to apply for professional UK HCPC (Health and Care Professions Council) registration on successful completion of the Masters course.
 Graduates of this MA Art Psychotherapy course can go on to private practice after two years full-time/four years part-time supervised practice, or into employment in settings including NHS psychiatric and other hospitals, Social Services departments, education settings including special education, the criminal justice system, the voluntary sector and community projects.
-Read graduate stories from Kathleen and Chloe.
 Students could also choose further study towards a professional research degree, or career routes in higher education teaching and clinical supervision.
-For more information on careers for Art Psychotherapists visit The British Association of Art Therapists website.
+For more information on careers for art therapy / art psychotherapists visit The British Association of Art Therapists website.